 View an assessment

-In Migration goals > Servers, click Assessments in Azure Migrate: Server Assessment.
+In Migration goals > Servers, select Assessments in Azure Migrate: Server Assessment.

-In Assessments, click on an assessment to open it.
+In Assessments, select an assessment to open it.

 Review Azure readiness

-In Azure readiness, verify whether the servers are ready for migration to Azure.
+In Azure readiness, determine whether the servers are ready for migration to Azure.

 Review the status: